deepanshs/mrinversion/docs/getting_started.rst

     >>> alpha = s_lasso_cv.hyperparameter['alpha']
     >>> lambda_1 = s_lasso_cv.hyperparameter['lambda']

+The cross-validation surface
+''''''''''''''''''''''''''''

-and the corresponding cross-validation error surface using the :attr:`~mrinversion.linear_model.SmoothLassoCV.cv_map` attribute.
+The cross-validation error metric is the mean square error metric.
+You may access this data using the :attr:`~mrinversion.linear_model.SmoothLassoCV.cv_map` attribute.

 .. plot::
     :format: doctest